John Carroll (actor)

-John Carroll (born Julian La Faye; July 17, 1906 - April 24, 1979) was an American actor.
+John Carroll (born Julian Joseph LaFaye, Jr.; July 17, 1906 - April 24, 1979) was an American actor.

 Career

 Carroll was born in New Orleans, Louisiana.
 He performed in several small roles in films under his birth name until 1935, when he first used the name John Carroll in Hi, Gaucho!.
 He appeared in several Western films in the 1930s, including the role of Zorro in Zorro Rides Again in 1937.
 He was the male lead in the Marx Brothers' Western comedy Go West in 1940.
 Probably his best known role was as Woody Jason in the 1942 movie Flying Tigers with John Wayne.
 He was also notable as a Cajun soldier, aptly nicknamed Wolf, in the 1945 comedy A Letter for Evie.

 He interrupted his movie career during World War II and to serve as a U.S. Army Air Corps pilot in North Africa.
 He broke his back in a crash.
 He recovered and resumed his acting career.